Contact Us Today!

 Yes, filing for bankruptcy can temporarily stop foreclosure due to the automatic stay provision.
 This provision halts most collection activities, including foreclosure proceedings, as soon as the bankruptcy is filed.
 Our firm can help you determine if Chapter 13 bankruptcy, which allows for reorganizing debts and catching up on mortgage payments, is right for your situation.

 Different types of bankruptcy can offer different kinds of relief.
-For instance, Chapter 7 bankruptcy might discharge unsecured debts, providing needed relief to redirect resources towards your mortgage.
+For instance, Chapter 7 bankruptcy might discharge unsecured debts, providing needed relief to redirect resources toward your mortgage.
 However, the implications of homeownership need careful consideration.
-It's a complex decision requiring the insight of skilled legal counsel to weigh the benefits and consequences of each type of bankruptcy.
-Our foreclosure lawyer in Statesboro can guide you through these critical decisions to preserve your home and financial health.
+It is a complex decision that benefits from the guidance of a foreclosure lawyer in Statesboro who can help you weigh the benefits and consequences of each type of bankruptcy.

 How Do I Know If My Foreclosure Is Legitimate?

-It's not uncommon for lenders to make procedural errors during foreclosures, which can provide you with leverage to challenge the legality of the sale.
+It is not uncommon for lenders to make procedural errors during foreclosures, which can provide you with leverage to challenge the legality of the sale.
 Such errors might include faulty calculations of arrears or improper notice filing.
 A detailed examination of your lender's documentation and processes is crucial.
-At Barbara B. Braziel Attorney At Law, we leverage our experience to scrutinize lender behavior and documentation rigorously, aiming to uncover any inconsistencies that could offer a path to dismiss or delay foreclosure.
+At Barbara B. Braziel Attorney At Law, we draw on many years of practice to scrutinize lender behavior and documentation carefully, aiming to uncover any inconsistencies that could offer a path to dismiss or delay foreclosure.

 What Options Do I Have to Avoid Foreclosure?